ROCm/MIVisionX/README.md

   + libraries into `/opt/rocm/mivisionx/lib`
   + OpenVX and OpenVX module header files into `/opt/rocm/mivisionx/include`
   + Apps, Samples, Documents, Model Compiler, and Toolkit are placed into `/opt/rocm/mivisionx`
-* Run below sample to verify the installation
+* Run the below sample to verify the installation

 **Canny Edge Detection**